yuno-payments/yuno-docs/docs/Wallets/apple-pay/apple-pay-recurring-sdk.md

 For subsequent recurring payments, the SDK manages token retrieval and usage, MIT transaction processing, stored credentials handling, and error recovery with retry logic.

+> 📘 Automatic Call Management
+>
+> The SDK manages MIT (Merchant Initiated Transaction) calls automatically when subscriptions are configured.
+As a merchant, you typically only need to track subscription status and handle webhooks for monitoring.

 ### MIT request example

 ```json